Our 2030 Impact Targets

 International High-Level Panel on Water Investments for Africa established and operationalised

-AIP International Blended Investment Facility established and operationalised
+Need for AIP International Blended Investment Mechanism assessed

 AIP-PIDA Water Investment Scorecard developed and operationalised

-Regional, basin and country water investment programmes developed and implemented
+Capacity for regional, basin and country water investment programmes developed

 African Union Governance Framework and Job Creation Toolkit for Water-Energy-Food-Ecosystem Nexus investments developed and operationalised